 Robin Runia is Associate Professor of English at Xavier University of Louisiana.
 She is editor of The Future of Feminist Eighteenth-Century Scholarship: Beyond Recovery (Routledge, 2019), and she has published numerous essays and articles exploring gender and genre in women’s writing of the long eighteenth century.
 She is also editor of the Early Modern Feminism series (University of Delaware Press).

-Zoie Irby is pursing her BA at Wake Forest University.
+Zoie Irby is pursuing her BA at Wake Forest University.
 She assists with writing metadata and processing image files.

 Eliza Wilcox is Ph.D. candidate in English at the University of Tennessee, specializing in long nineteenth-century British literature and culture, queer femme studies, and medical humanities.
 Her digital project, Queering Anatomy, focuses on using digital encoding methods to reveal queer thought and taxonomy in Victorian anatomy museum ephemera.